 MRM won't move items larger than the values of MaxSendSize and MaxReceiveSize set on the mailbox.

 A mailbox item moved from one folder to another inherits any tags applied to the folder to which it's moved.
 If an item is moved to a folder that doesn't have a tag assigned, the DPT is applied to it.
 If the item has a tag explicitly assigned to it, the tag always takes precedence over any folder-level tags or the default tag.

 Applying a retention tag to a folder in the archive

-When the user applies a personal tag to a folder in the archive, if a folder with the same name exists in the primary mailbox and has a different tag, the tag on that folder in the archive changes to match the one in the primary mailbox.
-This is by design to avoid any confusion about items in a folder in the archive having a different expiry behavior than the same folder in the user's primary mailbox.
-For example, the user has a folder named Project Contoso in the primary mailbox with a Delete - three years tag and a Project Contoso folder also exists in the archive mailbox.
-If the user applies a Delete - one year personal tag to delete items in the folder after one year.
-When the mailbox is processed again, the folder reverts to the Delete - three Years tag.
+When a user applies a personal tag to a folder in the archive mailbox, if a folder with the same name exists in the primary mailbox and has a different tag, the tag on that folder in the archive mailbox will be reset to match the one in the primary mailbox as soon as the Managed Folder Assistant (MFA) processes the mailbox.
+This is by design to avoid any confusion about items in a folder in the archive mailbox having a different expiry behavior than the same folder in the user's primary mailbox.

 Removing or deleting a retention tag from a retention policy